crowdin/crowdin-cli-v1/README.md

     translation: /locale/%two_letters_code%/**/%original_file_name%
 ```

+### Split project configuration and user credentials

+The `crowdin.yaml` file contains project-specific configuration and user credentials(`api_key`, `project_identifier`).
+This means that you can't commit this file in the code repository, because the API key would leak to other users. `crowdin-cli` allow 2 configuration files:

+* a project-specific, residing in the project directory (required)
+* a user-specific, probably residing in `$HOME/.crowdin.yaml` (optional)

+**NOTE**: user credentials in user-specific configuration file is higher priority than project-specific.

 ### Languages mapping

 Often software projects have custom names for locale directories. `crowdin-cli` allows you to map your own languages to understandable by Crowdin.

 Let's say your locale directories named 'en', 'uk', 'fr', 'de'.
 All of them can be represented by `%two_letters_code%` placeholder.
 Still, you have one directory named 'zh_CH'.
 In order to make it work with `crowdin-cli` without changes in your project you can add `languages_mapping` section to your files set.
 See sample configuration below: